VimWei/MarkURLdown/README.md

 ## License

+This project is licensed under the **GNU General Public License v3.0 (GPL-3.0)**.

+This means:
-This project is licensed under the **MIT License**.
-You are free to use, modify, and distribute it as you see fit.
+- You are free to use, modify, and distribute this software
+- Any derivative works must also be licensed under GPL-3.0
+- You must make the source code available when distributing the software
+- You must preserve copyright notices and license information

+For more details, see the [LICENSE](LICENSE) file or visit [https://www.gnu.org/licenses/gpl-3.0.html](https://www.gnu.org/licenses/gpl-3.0.html).